mark-gl/curiosity_mars_rover_ws/README.md

 This folder, `curiosity_mars_rover_ws`, is a Catkin workspace.
 The `src/` folder contains the five ROS packages developed as part of my University dissertation.
 They are based on the original `curiosity_mars_rover_description` package available at [The Construct](https://bitbucket.org/theconstructcore/curiosity_mars_rover/src/master/):

- - curiosity_mars_rover_gazebo:              Launches a Curiosity Mars rover simulation using the Gazebo simulator as an environment
+ - `curiosity_mars_rover_gazebo`:              Launches a Curiosity Mars rover simulation using the Gazebo simulator as an environment
- - curiosity_mars_rover_description:         Describes the simulated rover using Collada 3D models and URDF descriptions
+ - `curiosity_mars_rover_description`:         Describes the simulated rover using Collada 3D models and URDF descriptions
- - curiosity_mars_rover_control:             Enables teleoperation of the rover via command-line interfaces and ROS messages
+ - `curiosity_mars_rover_control`:             Enables teleoperation of the rover via command-line interfaces and ROS messages
- - curiosity_mars_rover_navigation:          Enables autonomous navigation using the move_base ROS package
+ - `curiosity_mars_rover_navigation`:          Enables autonomous navigation using the move_base ROS package
- - curiosity_mars_rover_viz:                 Launches a web application for visualisation and control of the rover in VR
+ - `curiosity_mars_rover_viz`:                 Launches a web application for visualisation and control of the rover in VR

 ## To install everything automatically (including ROS and Gazebo):
  1. Make sure this folder (not just its contents) is in your /home/username/ folder (where 'username' is your Linux user name).